 2017 is an off-year for US elections.
 November 7th will see gubernatorial elections held in Virginia and New Jersey, as well as house state legislative elections in the same states.
 There will also be various other local elections, mayoral races and other citizen initiatives taking place.
 There is a lack of media coverage for these smaller elections, and they will certainly fly under the radar.

 Many won’t know where to vote, who to vote for or what issues should help them decide.
 A small minority of people will determine the election results for these local positions.
-You should count yourself among the few who make it to the voting booths tomorrow.
+You should count yourself among the few who make it to the voting booths tomorrow and exercise your constitutional right to vote.

 Your Vote and Voice Matter